Flamiingooo/Electric_bike_management_project/README.md

 # Electric bike management project
-Work done for the last year of my BTS SNIR
+Work done for the last year of my BTS SNIR.
 Duration : 6 months

 # Setting the scene
 The company providing this service is called GREENWAY.